Our monthly was launched in March 1982 by jazz

 production/art director Karen Pica) will keep delivering the highest possible quality:

-- And we deliver hard copies around the city on the last Thursday of every month.
+And we deliver hard copies around the city before the last weekend of every month.

 House keeps getting stronger than ever.
 Its readership includes many New